 With three stages of live music performances going on at the same time, there is something for everyone.
 Headliners include Ray LaMontagne and The Avett Brothers, along with musical appearances from Michael Franti and Spearhead, The Levon Helm Band, Brandi Carlile and many more.

-The Life is Good Festival is also a great escape for the kids in the family.
+The is also a great escape for the kids in the family.
 One of the three music stages is geared just toward the little ones with performances featuring The Imagination Movers, Laurie Berkner Band and more.

 Beyond all the music there will also be plenty of hands-on activities and spectator events.
 From games like tug-o-war, sack races and obstacle courses to arts and crafts, face painting, and a dog show there is no shortage of ways to entertain the children this weekend.